 For years, TechSoup has partnered with Microsoft to provide key software solutions to nonprofits so they can better serve their communities.
-Recently, Microsoft announced that individual organizations may now receive up to 10 free Microsoft 365 Business licenses (additional licenses can be purchased at $5.00 per user per month).
-This offer is tailored for the smallest nonprofits in order to provide cost-free tools for them to make an even bigger impact in the world.
+Microsoft has announced that individual organizations may now receive up to 10 Microsoft 365 Business Premium licenses as a donation (additional licenses can be purchased at $5.50 per user per month).
+This offer is tailored for the smallest nonprofits in order to provide tools for them to make an even bigger impact in the world.

 It's part of the global shift toward cloud-based solutions that's underway, and in order to support the adoption of these new technologies, TechSoup and Microsoft have also partnered to launch the Microsoft Digital Skills Center for Nonprofits, which combines product content from Microsoft with TechSoup's deep understanding of how nonprofits use technology.
 The result?
 Courses that allow you to acquire the skills you need to use Microsoft 365 effectively in your organization.
-Learn more about our course offerings (many of which are completely free!)
+Learn more about our course offerings.

 Combined, these products and services can do a tremendous amount of good for nonprofits and the way they use technology.
 But the timing of these offers is no coincidence: In 2020, Microsoft will no longer be supporting Office 2010 or Windows 7.
 That means Microsoft will not provide any feature updates, support, or essential security patches for these older software suites.
 This can pose a serious cost and security threat to your organization, and if you use any of these on-premises Microsoft solutions, now is the time to start taking these facts into consideration.

-Microsoft 365 Business allows you to upgrade your Windows OS (Windows 10 Pro) and Office suite (Office 365 Business Premium) with a single license, providing you with the most up-to-date versions of each.
+Microsoft 365 Business Premium allows you to upgrade your Windows OS (Windows 10 Pro) and Office suite (formerly Office 365 Business Premium) with a single license, providing you with the most up-to-date versions of each.
 You'll also get the added benefits of Microsoft Enterprise Mobility + Security (EMS).

-What Do I Get with a Microsoft 365 Business License?
+What Do I Get with a Microsoft 365 Business Premium License?

 You can learn more in this article, but essentially, Microsoft 365 combines all of the key needs that your organization may have for Microsoft products into one simple bundle.

-- Productivity Solutions to Get More Done: Office 365 Business Premium licenses include both online and installed versions of your favorite Office applications like PowerPoint, Excel, Word, and Access.
-Office 365 also inherently has feature-rich applications such as Teams for collaboration and communication, Flow and AI Builder for custom workflow creation, and cloud-hosted exchange server for email.
+- Productivity Solutions to Get More Done: You can get both online and installed versions of your favorite Office applications like PowerPoint, Excel, Word, and Access (desktop only).
+Microsoft 365 also inherently has feature-rich applications such as Teams for collaboration and communication, Flow and AI Builder for custom workflow creation, and cloud-hosted exchange server for email.

-- Solutions to Ease Managing Your PCs: Windows 10 Pro licenses provide subscriptions to the most up-to-date Windows operating system.
+- Solutions to Ease Managing Your PCs: Upgrades to Windows 10 Pro provide subscriptions to the most up-to-date Windows operating system.